 } with { encode override (fieldA) "RuleB" }

-The override directive forces all contained types at all lower scopes to be forced to the specified attribute. specified

-An attribute definition for a field or element of a structured type overrides the corresponding attribute of the structured type, as regards the identified field or element.
-The attribute definition for a field or element of a structured type can however be overridden with the override directive in the attribute definition of the structured type.
+The override directive overrides the specified attribute for all declarations at all lower scopes that do not also declare the specified attribute.
+Otherwise, it does not affect the places where these elements are referenced.An attribute definition directly attached to a field or element of a structured type overrides the corresponding attribute of the structured type, as regards the identified field or element.
+EXAMPLE 5:

-In case of nested override directives, the override directive of the highest scope shall take precedence.
-Override directives of definitions at the same scope level do not effect each other.

-EXAMPLE 3:

 // An instance of MyRecordA is encoded according to RuleA.